thinktandem/tandem/docs/project-management/zenhub-issues-and-kanban-boards.md

 ### The Boards tab vs. the Projects tab

-* The Projects tab can be though of as a set of sub-boards which can group and track subsets of issues which are already on the main board.
+* The Projects tab can be thought of as a set of sub-boards which can group and track subsets of issues which are already on the main board.
 * Projects functionality is not normally used for client projects, as the main Boards tab can handle all needed Kanban functionality for a single client project.
 * Projects functionality may be used for some internal projects